osbornroxas02/note-taker-project/README.md

 ## How To Use

 #### Installation
 > This application runs locally.
 Download or clone this repository.
+Navigate in yourt terminal into the server folder.
+Enter node server.js to run connection to server.

 #### Usage
-> Once you have finished answering all the question prompts a README file will be generated and titled ‘ README.md ‘
+> You can use this applicatioj to add and delete notes.

 [Back to the top](#table-of-contents)

----

-## Credits
-List your collaborators here.
-Example Below.

-Jane Doe

 ---